 Start time 12:00 – 13:00 trip commences – Depart from Belfast on 24th October (The Landsdowne Hotel, Antrim Road , Belfast )

 You have the option to overnight on the 23rd in Belfast or arrive on the morning of the 24th.
-The pick up point above is the on the north side of the city about 3 miles from t he centre and east of the International airport.
+The pick up point above is the on the north side of the city about 3 miles from the centre and east of the International airport.
+Note: Belfast has George Best City Aiport (BHD) and an International airport to the North West .

-Getting there Belfast or Dublin’s International Airports / Dublin to Belfast by train approx 2.75hrs.
+Getting there Belfast city or International or Dublin’s International Airports / Dublin to Belfast by train approx 2.75hrs.
 Ferries from Scotland ( Cairnryan – Belfast 2.5hrs) England (Liverpool to Dublin 8rs)

 Accommodation* 1 night Magherabuoy House Hotel Portrush – Antrim, 1 night Joyce’s Place, Cardonagh, Inishowen, 3 nights Mackays Rooms, Dungloe – The Rosses, 1 night Gateway Lodge Donegal town.
 Single occupancy en-suite with full breakfast.